codeghar/ansible-roles/jenkins-worker/README.md

 Prepare a worker node to connect with Jenkins.

 A worker requires Java to be installed.

-I use SDKMAN to manage the JRE installed on the worker.
+I use SDKMAN to manage the JDK installed on the Ubuntu worker.

 - https://sdkman.io/
 - https://github.com/Comcast/ansible-sdkman/

+On FreeBSD I use ``pkg`` to install JDK.

-This role was developed and tested against Ubuntu 18.04.
+This role was developed and tested against Ubuntu 18.04 and FreeBSD 11.2.

 ## Requirements